 Before surgery, you may need a complete physical examination.
 This allows your doctor to verify any condition that may cause complications during surgery.

-Your doctor will inform you if you will need a stoma after the surgery.
+Your doctor will inform you if you need a stoma after the surgery.
 This is when the colon joins directly to your skin.
-The waste from your intestines is then emptied into a pouch attached to the stoma, known as a colostomy pouch.
+The waste from your intestines is then emptied into a pouch attached to the stoma, a colostomy pouch.

-If you are taking any medication, ask your doctor if you should stop taking them before the surgery.
-In general, people should stop taking anticoagulants, such as aspirin, these can increase their risk of complications during surgery.
+If you take any medication, ask your doctor if you should stop taking it before the surgery.
+People should stop taking anticoagulants, such as aspirin; these can increase their risk of complications during surgery.

 Your doctor may ask you to take laxatives a few days before surgery.
-These help cleanse your digestive tract.
+This help cleanse your digestive tract.